 A hint of brown leather peaked from behind a tree.
 Gotcha, Cassidy drew his bow.
 The blunt tip wouldn’t pierce armor, but it’d leave a pretty bruise.
 Thwack!
 Cassidy loosed the arrow and it tagged his target in the shoulder.
 Two more figures appeared near the first one and scurried into the forest with their “wounded” companion.

 Cassidy smirked as he let another two arrows fly and find their marks.
-The two scouts that had come to help their friend “died” instantly, one with an arrow to the heart, the other with an arrow to the back of the head, Cassidy was pretty sure that one was person1 and they’d bragged about winning this little game too loudly the other day.
+The two scouts that had come to help their friend “died” instantly, one with an arrow to the heart, the other with an arrow to the back of the head, Cassidy was pretty sure that was Bridger and he'd bragged about winning this little game too loudly the other day.

 “Cassidy!”
 Warren shouted.

 Cassidy flailed forgetting his unstable location.
 His heart leapt into his throat as he suddenly found himself falling through the air.
 Hard earth slapped his back as he hit the ground.
 Ow.

 “After her Cassidy!”
 Warren barked.

 Cassidy surveyed the now dark forest.
 To his right he glimpsed a dark figure dashing through the forest.
 He snatched his bow from the ground and stumbled to his feet.

 The chase was on.
 Branches whizzed by and leaves slapped his cheeks.
 A grin plastered over his face, she’d made a mistake running this way.
 He’d catch her this time.
 Cassidy leapt on top of a fallen tree and drew his bow.
 Gotcha.
 He released.
 His arrow hit the artifact from Vallerie’s hand.
 She skidded to a stop at the edge of a cliff and spun around.
 She drew a pair of daggers and screamed as she sprinted back toward him and the artifact.